braidn/Knowledge-Repo/PassionateProgrammer.md

 1. Always be on the look-out to be solution centric over technology centric.
 This is sometimes super hard.
 1. Focusing on the present makes you more happy with the little successess in life
+1. Saying yes is a addictive and destructive habbit

 ###Take-Aways